 So………….. what has retirement been like so far?

-* It took it’s time, but the Yellow Fever innoculation I had the other Friday (a mild form of the virus that would makes you mildly ill for a short while, similar to a cold) bit with a vengeance!!!
-Headeaches, body aches, stomach aches, exhaustion and a total lack of appetite with regular bouts of sweats followed by shivering.
+* It took its time, but the Yellow Fever inoculation from the previous Friday bit with a vengeance (the nurse said: it’s a mild form of the virus that could make you mildly ill for a short while, similar to a cold.)
+Headaches, body aches, stomach aches, exhaustion and a total lack of appetite with regular bouts of sweating followed by shivering.
 If that was the mild form, I don’t want the real Macoy.
-It certainly spoilt this week.
+It certainly spoilt the week.

-* I used my Satmap on Friday.
-Roger and I walked 10.5km of the Jurassic Way (it passes our garden).
-We walked to Welford, where Sue picked us up and transported us back home.
-We had lunch in a pub in Sibbertoft.
-I still wasn’t feeling great and I am afraid I paid for it on Saturday.
-However, it was a great opportunity to test out the Satmap and I am of the opinion that it is a brilliant bit of kit.
+* I used my GPS for the first time on Friday.
+Roger and I walked 10.5 km along the Jurassic Way.
+We walked from Harborough to Welford, stopping for lunch in a pub in Sibbertoft.
+On completion of the ramble, Sue kindly picked us up in the car and transported us back home.
+Throughout the walk, I still wasn’t feeling great, and I paid for it on Saturday.
+However, it was a great opportunity to test out the GPS and so far, I think that it is a brilliant bit of kit.

-* On Friday night we went to see ‘Rendition’, an excellent film about torturing terrorists (or not).
+* On Friday night Sue and I went to see ‘Rendition’, an excellent film about torturing terrorists (or not).

 I now have time to cogitate at length: